Tomás Castro (footballer)

-Tomás Pais Neto Sarmento Castro (born 13 March 1999) is a Portuguese professional footballer who plays as a midfielder for Caldas in Liga 3.
+Tomás Pais Neto Sarmento Castro (born 13 March 1999) is a Portuguese professional footballer who plays as a midfielder for Liga 3 club Paços de Ferreira.

 Career

 Castro debuted for Belenenses SAD in a 2–0 Primeira Liga loss to Gil Vicente on 12 January 2020.

 On 25 January 2024, Castro signed with newly promoted Veikkausliiga club IF Gnistan in Finland, on a one-year deal with an option to extend.
 He made his league debut with the club on 6 April 2024, in the opening match of the 2024 season, defeating Inter Turku 2–1 at home.